 Mental Health America, a network of community affiliates, of which The Mental Health Association of Westchester is a member.
 Mental Health America promotes prevention, early identification and intervention of behavioral health challenges and integrated care as needed.

 National Alliance on Mental Illness, a nation-wide organization dedicated to improving the lives of individuals who have behavioral health conditions through education and advocacy.

-The National Institute of Mental Health, the lead federal agency dedicated to for research on behavioral health conditions.
+The National Institute of Mental Health, the lead federal agency dedicated to research on behavioral health conditions.

 The Substance Abuse and Mental Health Services Administration, which reduces the impact of substance abuse and behavioral health issues through research, services and disseminating information.

 When behavioral health issues impact an individual’s ability to live independently, hold steady employment or attend school, enjoy relationships with others or – for children - develop in age-expected ways, appropriate supports and services may help.
 Behavioral health conditions can be treated successfully.
 MHA prioritizes person-centered and recovery-oriented practice, and where available, the use of evidence-based treatments or best practices.

 Finding the therapist who is right for you is vital for successful treatment and recovery.
 It is important to work with a therapist with whom you feel comfortable and who is experienced in assisting with the problems you are having.

 Suggestions for finding a therapist can come from:

 Your doctor, family members, a member of the clergy or trusted friends